 After logging in to your Infinite Campus parent portal, click on the “More” link and then the “Meal Benefits” link on the left side of the screen.
 You will be asked to create a 5 character PIN.
 This PIN must be no more than 5 characters and must contain at least two of the following: number, letter, special character.

 If you received a letter from our office stating you have pre-qualified for free meals, you do NOT need to submit an online free or reduced price meal application.

 Negative balances in the amount of $50.00 or great may result in a phone call home.
 In the event that your child has a negative balance of $20.00 or greater they will be provided with an alternate meal.

 Online Pre-Payments: To pay online with a credit or debit card, log into your Parent Portal account in Infinite Campus.
 Allow 24 hours for payments to be received and applied to the account.
 Student transactions may also be viewed through this service.
 A $3 fee applies for this service.

-Check: Please make checks payable to your school cafeteria and include your child’s name and ID number on the check.
+Check: Please make checks payable to Cardinal Local Schools and include your child’s name and ID number on the check.
 If splitting among multiple children in the same building, please indicate the amount to post to each check.

 Cash: Cash is accepted, but change will not be given.
 Any change will be applied to your child’s meal account automatically.